aymenfurter/microagents/README.md

 ```

+## How does it work?
+The process starts with a user query, activating a basic "bootstrap" agent, which doesn't execute Python code but plans and delegates to specialized agents capable of running Python for broader functions.
+An Agent Manager oversees them, selecting or creating agents via vector similarity for specific tasks.
+Agents have evolving system prompts that improve through learning.
+For coding tasks, agents include Python in prompts, refining their approach through an "evolution step" if unsuccessful.
+Upon completing a task, an agent's status updates, and the bootstrap agent evaluates the result, engaging other agents for further steps in larger processes.

 ## Current Challenges and Potential Improvements

 1. **Path Optimization**: The system sometimes fails to effectively discard non-functional evolutionary paths.
 Improving this mechanism is essential for more reliable results.